ttscoff/bunch/using-bunch/menu.md

 Just click on the Bunch status item to reveal the menu.

-{% hovergif /images/menubarclick.gif "Animated GIF of the Bunch Menu in the Menu Bar" "The Bunch Menu in the Menu Bar" %}
+{% hovergif /images/menubarclick.mp4 "Animation of the Bunch menu item being clicked" "The Bunch Menu in the Menu Bar" %}

 ## Bunch List

 At the top you'll see your available Bunches.
 Clicking any of them will launch that Bunch.
-If you have "Toggle Bunches" enabled, a checkmark will appear next to open Bunches in the menu.
+If you have "Toggle Bunches" enabled, a check mark will appear next to open Bunches in the menu.
 Clicking a checked Bunch will close it, reversing app launches and commands, and running any "[run on close]({{ site.baseurl }}/docs/bunch-files/run-on-close/)" lines.

 Bunches that have an active [schedule]({{ site.baseurl }}/docs/bunch-files/scheduling-bunches/) (e.g. scheduled to launch or waiting to close) will have a timer emoji after their title.